jlder/SLM-recorder/docs/05_lightweight_validation_strategy.md

 2. Open Calibration tab.
 3. Press Start.
 4. Slowly rotate recorder through +X, -X, +Y, -Y, +Z, -Z.
-5. Leave recorder still on each face until its row becomes captured.
+5. Leave recorder still on each face until its face summary entry becomes captured.

 Expected result:

-- Each face row changes to captured.
+- Each face summary entry changes to OK when captured.
-- Displayed Value/Stddev are scalar values for the face axis.
+- Missing faces remain plain text/—, the active face is amber until processed, and processed faces are green.
-- Current/last updated face is highlighted in blue.
+- Displayed stddev is the dominant-axis value used for that face quality decision.
 - NVS values are shown only for comparison.

 ### VAL-CAL-003 — Calibration result and save